Where to Get a Good Cocktail in Baltimore

 The Bluebird Cocktail Room

-Stylish and inviting, this second-story cocktail bar pairs a sophisticated setting with a literary theme.
+Stylish and inviting, this second-story cocktail bar in Hampden pairs a sophisticated setting with a literary theme.
 The name comes from a Charles Bukowski poem and drink offerings change seasonally and take thematic inspiration from literature.
 A recent menu at the Bluebird Cocktail Room, loosely based on Grimm’s Fairy Tales, included a cocktail dubbed Little Snow White and described as “a dry gin cocktail with a bitter heart,” served with an ice sphere.
 No detail is spared—ice cubes are custom carved from a 300-pound block—and the concoctions are artfully balanced.
+Plus, many of the cocktails can be made spirit-free!
 As a bonus, head to the building’s basement level to check out the Pub, featuring the same level of craft cocktails alongside a global whiskey menu.

 The Elk Room